Redawt/f4-frost-guide/lochecker.md

     myPrint(found_wrong_order_plugins, "Following Plugins are sorted wrong", wrong_order_description);
     const wrong_order_frost_description = "All FROST mods need to be loaded AFTER FROST.esp!
 The following FROST mods are not loaded after FROST.esp:";
     myPrint(found_wrong_order_frost_plugins, "FROST Plugins are sorted wrong", wrong_order_frost_description);
+    if (counter_checker == 0){
+        myPrint([""], "No problems were found", "The checker couldn't find any problems.
+Keep in mind that the checker is not perfect, there could still be something wrong with your load order.");
+    }
 }
 </script>